by Dan Eskelson on Apr 28, 2012

 - will hold the liner securely in place.

-Including aquatic plants in your pond also contributes to a healthy ecosystem; plants use the carbon dioxide and nutrients that are produced by the beneficial organisms in the gravel and in the biological filter.
-Without plants, there would be a nutrient overload in the pond, resulting in toxic conditions for other pond life. and yes, algae is plant life - a small amount of algae is normal, and even beneficial, to the pond ecosystem...we just don't want the algae to get out of control. aquatic plants also provide:
+Including aquatic plants in your pond also contributes to a healthy ecosystem; plants use the carbon dioxide and nutrients that are produced by the beneficial organisms in the gravel and the biological filter.
+Without plants, there would be a nutrient overload in the pond, resulting in toxic conditions for other pond life. and yes, algae is planting life - a small number of algae is normal, and even beneficial, to the pond ecosystem...we just don't want the algae to get out of control. aquatic plants also provide: